Keyboard shortcuts

 • use the cycle mouse button command to choose right, then execute a mouse action

-• To use other mouse buttons, use the appropriate hold for command or the cycle mouse button, in the same way as described above for right clicking
+• To use other mouse buttons, use the appropriate hold for command, or the cycle mouse button command, in the same way as described above for right clicking

 • To double-click or triple-click, either: